43 Labrador Mixed Breeds (With Pictures)

 5. Labraheeler (Blue Heeler and Labrador mix)

-Blue heelers are some of the best herding dogs around, but they’re also full of energy that needs a constant release.
-When mixed with a Lab, the resulting offspring is just as high energy and can still have plenty of herding instinct leftover.
-Be careful that your Labraheeler doesn’t start herding the children by nipping at the backs of their feet!
+Blue heelers, also commonly known as Australian Cattle Dogs, are some of the best herding dogs around, but they’re also full of energy that needs constant release.
+When mixed with a Lab, the resulting offspring is just as high energy and can still have plenty of herding instinct left over.
+Be careful that your Labraheeler (also known as a Lattle) doesn’t start herding the children by nipping at the backs of their feet!

 Both parent breeds of the Labraheeler are highly intelligent working dog breeds.
 Because of this, the Labraheeler is great at training and can easily learn to perform tasks or follow obedience commands.
 But they’ll have an excess of energy that will need to be exercised out each day, so only pick a Labraheeler if you have the time and energy to exercise a hyperactive dog daily.